 Control Voltage: 120VAC, single phase, 60 Hertz

-Sterling Systems & Controls, Inc. has 50 years of experience providing efficient solutions for process and electrical control, automation, process equipment, batching, micro, minor and bulk weighing, and bag unloading / filling systems.
+Sterling Systems & Controls, Inc. has more than 50 years of experience providing efficient solutions for process and electrical control, automation, process equipment, batching, micro, minor and bulk weighing, and bag unloading / filling systems.
 Sterling Systems & Controls design solutions utilize the latest technology to provide specialized data management, raw material management and production data tracking.